 Suits Renton and Eureka to the T in Eureka Seven Ao for their goal to ensure their son Ao's survival after the tragedy that happened to their firstborn daughter.

-In Kare Kano, Reiji Arima is extremely protective of his biological son Souichirou, so much so that he is willing to kill Souchirou's real mother Ryouko for abusing him during his childhood and in fact, is close to doing it until Souichirou intervenes.
+In Kare Kano, Reiji Arima is extremely protective of his biological son Souichirou, so much so that he is willing to kill Souichirou's mother Ryouko for abusing him during his childhood and leaving him to die when he's been badly beaten up by her when he finally finds him and in fact, is close to doing it until Souichirou intervenes.

 Despite typically being cold and dismissive toward his daughter Hinata, Hiashi Hyuga of Naruto has some hallmarks of this, like when he activated his brother's curse seal merely because he sensed that he was considering harming Hinata.